-The Commission Chair will then move to the next grouping of standards and begin to read the first standard in the grouping.
+The Commission Chair will then move to the next grouping of hurricane or flood standards and begin to read the first hurricane or flood standard in the grouping.
 The review process will follow as indicated in the paragraph above.

-The Commission will have completed its determination of the acceptability of the model when it has completed voting on all standards.
+The Commission will have completed its determination of the acceptability of the hurricane or flood model when it has completed voting on all hurricane or flood standards.
 This does not preclude the Commission from revisiting a previous vote or revising the voting procedure as noted above.
-Upon conclusion of voting on all the standards, the Commission Chair will instruct SBA staff to tally the votes.
-The SBA staff member will indicate whether the model has been found acceptable by noting that the Commission does or does not find the model to have met all the standards.
-If the Commission finds the model acceptable, the Commission Chair will indicate to the modeling organization that the modeling organization will receive a letter as provided in the acceptability process of the Report of Activities.
+Upon conclusion of voting on all the hurricane or flood standards, the Commission Chair will instruct SBA staff to tally the votes.
+The SBA staff member will indicate whether the hurricane or flood model has been found acceptable by noting that the Commission does or does not find the hurricane or flood model to have met all the hurricane or flood standards.
+If the Commission finds the hurricane or flood model acceptable, the Commission Chair will indicate to the modeling organization that the modeling organization will receive a letter as provided in the acceptability process of the Hurricane Standards Report of Activities or the Flood Standards Report of Activities.